 The Single Audit Act Amendments of 1996 define major Federal award programs based upon total Federal expenditures of the grantee during the period reported and inherent risk of the programs audited.
-Based on guidelines established by the OMB Circular A-133, the Department of Transportation - Federal Transit Administration Capital and Operating Assistance Formula Grants (CFDA No. 20.507) are collectively considered to be a major Federal financial assistance program for the year ended June 30, 2011.
+Based on guidelines established by the OMB Circular A-133, the Department of Transportation Cluster - Federal Transit Administration Formula Grants (CFDA No. 20.507) are collectively considered to be a major Federal program for the year ended June 30, 2014.
 (See summary of Auditors' Results section of the accompanying Schedule of Findings and Questioned Costs.)